begabba/docs-comers/docs/refund-a-booking.md

 a refund of a booking in Comers with PayEx/SwedbankPay._

 !!!
 Warning
-> Only limited support for refunding Swish payments.
-> **Make sure the original bookings wasn't made with Swish**
+> If original payment was made with Swish, stop here and consult Erik or Malin

 ## Prerequisites